Pawan243/Django-E-Commerce/README.md

 # Django-E-Commerce
-This is a E-Commerce website using django-python framwork.
+This is a E-Commerce website built with django-python framwork.